About Me

 When I was yet a child, my parents were Christians attending a Pentecostal church where my mother joyfully served as the piano player.
 One day she chose to cut and style her hair—believing, rightly, that such a thing would not condemn her before God.
 Yet the church leadership responded harshly, telling her she could no longer play piano.
 My parents never returned to church after that day, though they continued faithfully in their walk with the Lord.
 My mother became our family’s prayer warrior, and my father studied his Bible daily.
 When he passed, I kept his well-worn Bible—its pages loose, highlighted, underlined, marked with years of devotion.

-I and my wife later witnessed a similar situation.
+I and my wife later became involved in a similar situation.

 We attended a membership meeting at our church only to discover that the purpose was to remove a couple from membership because they prayed in tongues—a spiritual gift the church doctrine claimed was no longer for today.
 This couple was sincere, respectful, and devoted, never disturbing a service.
 Yet doctrine, once again, became a dividing line.
 My wife and I, along with others, could not support the decision to remove them, but the majority carried the vote.
 Within a month, attendance declined sharply, and eventually we, too, stopped attending.
 We searched for a new church home but repeatedly found congregations weighed down by doctrinal barriers.